Click Here For PDF Release

-The Mercer County Tennis Center in West Windsor, NJ will once again serve as the venue for the 10-team single-elimination championship from April 18-21.
-The winner will earn the NEC’s automatic bid into the NCAA Tournament field.
+The Mercer County Tennis Center in West Windsor, NJ will once again serve as the venue for the 11-team championship from April 18-21.
+The winner of the single-elimination tourney will earn the NEC’s automatic bid into the NCAA Tournament field.

 2013 Northeast Conference

 6. Mount St. Mary’s